-This worksheet provides a comprehensive, end-to-end list of terms and conditions the parties want to consider in the buy-sell agreement, and types of documentation the seller or buyer should prepare for review.
+This worksheet provides a comprehensive list of terms and conditions that the parties want to consider in the buy-sell agreement and the types of documentation the seller (or buyer) should prepare.Download View online

 Closing the Deal

-Document forms and templates available at ExitAdviser have been prepared for informational purposes only, and are not intended to provide, and should not be relied on for, legal advice.
+Document forms and templates available at ExitAdviser have been prepared for informational purposes only and are not intended to provide, nor should be relied upon for legal advice, and no attorney-client relationship is established.
 You should consult your attorney before engaging in any transaction.